New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: Appendix A: Simulation Tools

 The effective area tables were interpolated in energy and angle using the Python 2D SciPy interpolation package.
 For events hitting Prism 1, the Prism 1 effective area tables were used.
 For events hitting Prism 2 or Prism 4, the Prism 3 effective area tables were used.
 For events hitting the side of the prism cube, the Prism 1 side effective area tables were used.
 The primary signals (events hitting only the primary prism, and ignoring contributions from the side) account for 65\% of Prism 1 and Prism 4 events and 85\% of Prism 2 events.

-Finally, a weighting factor is applied to account for the probability of neutron decay during the transport of neutrons from 40~km to the spacecraft orbit, using a neutron lifetime of $\tau$ = 880.2~s \cite{PDG2018} and the neutron transit time \cite{Feldman1989} (note correction of sign error):
+Finally, a weighting factor is applied to account for the probability of neutron decay during the transport of neutrons from 40~km to the spacecraft orbit, using a neutron lifetime of $\tau$ = 880.2~s \cite{PDG2018} and the neutron transit time \cite{Feldman1989} (note there is a sign error in this equation as found in \cite{Feldman1989}, which has been corrected here):